Location: Northeastern British Columbia, about 37 kilometers from

 end of the ridge.

-though this hike is definitely far from spectacular.
+here and there, though this (sub-)alpine area is definitely far from spectacular.

 Butler Ridge Provincial Park

 21. No tree cover in the alpine, so have sun

 Butler Ridge Provincial Park Province of BC Canada